astroalex80/ASCOM-Pololu-Tic-Focuser/README.md

 can be found at www.pololu.com/product/3135/resources for the Tic T 500.

-use the installer provided here or build your own solution with the code provided.
+Second use the ASCOM driver installer provided here or build your own solution with the code provided.